swiftlang/swift-evolution/proposals/0251-simd-additions.md

 ## Introduction

-A few teams within Apple have requested additions to the new SIMD types and protocols to better support their use cases.
+Early adopters of SIMD types and protocols have encountered a few missing things as they've started to write more code that uses them.
 In addition, there are some features we punted out of the original review because we were up against a hard time deadline to which we would like to give further consideration.

 This is a bit of a grab bag of SIMD features, so I'm deviating from the usual proposal